sergeivisotsky/REST/README.md

 warning that they are not secured and consequently are not applicable for production and can be used for dev purposes only.__**

 ## Setup
-Setup guides for each REST server and client are located in each modules' README.
+Setup guides for REST server and client are located in each modules' README.